-There is a story in the Old Testament where the Hebrews were wandering around the dessert, and they were concerned about what they were going to eat.
+There is a story in the Old Testament where the Hebrews were wandering around the desert, and they were concerned about what they would eat.
 In response, God sent manna from heaven every morning to feed them.
-When the Hebrews saw what laid across the ground with the morning dew, they asked the question, “man hu?”
+When the Hebrews saw what lay across the ground with the morning dew, they asked the question, “man hu?”
 What is it?
 From then on, they called God’s daily provision manna (man hu).
 What is it?

 Bonus Depreciation: What is it?

-I was on a call yesterday with my CPA, and we were talking about bonus depreciation.
+I was on a call yesterday with my CPA, and we discussed bonus depreciation.
 He calls is manna from heaven.
 Bonus depreciation is a way to legally accelerate the depreciation you would normally take on a property over a number of years.
-To understand how bonus depreciation works, you must have a working knowledge of depreciation in general as well as what a cost segregation study is.
-I’ve written posts on both of these topics which might be helpful to you:
+To understand how bonus depreciation works, you must have a working knowledge of depreciation in general, as well as what a cost segregation study is.
+I’ve written posts on both of these topics, which might be helpful to you:

 The tax law of 2017 gave us this gift of bonus depreciation.
 It allows you to take all depreciation that is on a personal property depreciation schedule at one time.
 Here is how it works: